 Why Ephemeral Key

-Secure Sockets Layer (SSL) and Transport Layer Security (TLS), both of which are commonly referred to as "SSL," are technologies in which data is scrambled or "coded" to protect communications over a computer network.
-As shown to the right, the technology basically works by exchanging information that is coded via a public key (provided by the server) and sent over the internet.
-The receiving party (server) is able to un-code the data because it has the other half of the equation, the private key.
+Secure Sockets Layer (SSL) and Transport Layer Security (TLS), both of which are commonly referred to as "SSL", are technologies in which data is scrambled or "encoded" to protect communications over a computer network.
+As pictured to the right, the technology basically works by exchanging information that is coded via a public key (provided by the server) and sent over the internet.
+The receiving party (server) is able to decode the data because it has the other half of the equation, the private key.

 The dominant encryption technology had been Rivest-Shamir-Adleman (RSA), which uses static keys.
 This means that a server has a given key for its communications.
 Now, if this key is somehow compromised, any communication from that server is exposed.
 To address this concern, many organizations and regulatory bodies are shifting to using and mandating ephemeral key encryption, most commonly Elliptic curve Diffie–Hellman ephemeral (ECDHE), in which a new key is generated for each exchange.